4 WEDGWOOD ROAD

 The Schöck Bole® is a anti-punching shear system that offers specifiers the advantages of a free floor area.
 Non-load bearing partition walls are possible, lower noise and reinforcement expenditure, Bole allows room to work freely right up to the ceiling and full use of storey height.

-Schöck customer support offer a totally comprehensive information service which includes: planning, in-house training, seminars and comprehensive technical specification details.
+Schöck customer support offer a totally comprehensive information service which includes: software, planning, in-house training, seminars and comprehensive technical specification details.

 These files are provided by the manufacturer.
 While Building Products Index takes every care to ensure the information is correct and up to date, we cannot be held liable for any out of date or incorrect information in them.
 Please check with the supplier before specifying or purchasing products.

 Published [20/11/17]File size [4358 KB]